 Nausea is something most people are familiar with.
-It is never pleasant and can arise in a variety of situations, including pregnancy and travel.
+It is never pleasant and can arise in various situations, including pregnancy and travel.

-Here are 17 home remedies that help you get rid of nausea without using medications.
+Here are 17 home remedies that help you eliminate nausea without using medications.

-Ginger is a popular natural remedy commonly used to treat nausea.
+Ginger is a popular natural remedy for nausea.

-While there are only a small number of studies on ginger, the ones performed on healthy pregnant women report a low risk of side effects.
-Thus, most experts consider ginger to be a safe, effective remedy during pregnancy (3, 12, 13, 14).
+While there are only a small number of studies on ginger, those involving healthy pregnant people report a low risk of side effects.
+Thus, most experts consider ginger a safe, effective remedy during pregnancy (